-In 1981 the programme 'Ireland's Eye' visited the Hirschfeld Centre to find out about life as a gay man in Ireland.
+'Ireland's Eye' visits the Hirschfeld Centre to find out about life as a gay man in Ireland.

 In 1979 the National Gay Federation (NGF) was established at the Hirschfeld Centre in Temple Bar, Dublin.
 Named after German sexologist and gay rights reformer Magnus Hirschfeld the centre is the first full-time lesbian and gay community venue in Ireland.
 It provides a place to meet, a café, a small cinema and a disco named 'Flikkers'.
 The centre also offered an information and advice service called 'Tel-A-Friend', aimed at helping people to come to terms with their sexuality.

 They don't understand how gay people go around.